You'll produce designs for furniture and other items that will be mass-produced, produced in small batches or made as

 As a designer, you'll need to continue to build your portfolio, develop your skills and attract new contacts throughout your career.

-It is vital that you keep up to date with developments in materials, equipment and design trends by attending and exhibiting your work at trade shows and exhibitions.
-Professional journals, such as Design Week, are useful sources of information on latest trends and news.
+It’s vital that you keep up to date with developments in materials, equipment and design trends by attending and exhibiting your work at trade shows and exhibitions.
+Professional journals, such as Design Week, are useful sources of information on the latest trends and news.

 You could also join a professional body, such as the Chartered Society of Designers.
 Membership can provide professional recognition, access to advice, opportunities for continuing professional development (CPD) and industry contacts.

-Developing additional practical skills may be helpful, particularly if you are self-employed.
+Developing additional practical skills may be helpful, particularly if you’re self-employed.
 Many local colleges and design institutions offer relevant courses such as upholstery, carpentry, and computer-aided design (CAD).

-Further study can offer you new inspiration and the opportunity to experiment, diversify and obtain specialist knowledge.
+Further study can be inspiring and bring the opportunity to experiment, diversify and obtain specialist knowledge.

 If you're a designer working on a smaller scale, success will depend on a mixture of these things: